a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 -- All temperatures are in range, don't run scene else return checkSwitch(101,false) -- Run scene if switch is off end
 ```

-Adding functions to Startup Lua
+Adding functions to Startup Lua:

-Select the APPS tab, click on Develop Apps and select Edit Startup Lua.
+Select the Apps tab, click on Develop Apps and select Edit Startup Lua.
 Add your functions to the end of the existing code and click GO.
 Now click on Vera’s Reload button to restart the luup engine.
 Your functions should now be available to the luup in any scene.

 ## Multiple Triggers
 RexBeckett: